fanyx/docker-xaseco/README.md

 Integrate this with the rest of your compose file if you're composing multiple services.

 Read the rest of the documentation to see all configuration possibilities.

+You can find my dockerized TMNF-Server at [fanyx/docker-tmserver](https://github.com/fanyx/docker-tmserver "fanyx/docker-tmserver").
+This is the advised method but you should also be able to run on Docker host networking.

 ### Environment
 #### Trackmania Server